matt2403350/ml2008_p2_20/README.md

 # Scripts for Image Classification using CNN as feature extractor and classical machine learning models for classification.

-0. load_data.ipynb:
-Jupyter notebook used for fetching data from Huggingface and the initial data exploration.

 1. dataset.py:
 Script for creating and splitting the image dataset into train and test dataset, with test dataset consisting of 5% of the images.
 Images saved in subfolders named after their respective labels.